adagio130/note/IELTS/homework/Ｗeek3.md

 Considering the delicate stomach, tea would be my first choice.

 What's your favorite scientist subject in school?
-I believe math is the subject that I pay my full passion to.
-Solving math problem can make my calm.
+I believe math is the subject to which I pay my full passion.
+Solving math problem can calm me down.

 Are you the kind of person who love making people laugh?
 Yes, absolutely.
 To be a humorous person is the impression that I'd like to give.